-WHEREAS, under the proposed Fee Program update residential rates would remain comparable to what is currently being charged while commercial and industrial rates would be reduced by about a 50 percent to reflect recent changes in the depth damage curves used to calculate EAD; and
+The residential rates are comparable to what is currently being charged.
+The commercial and industrial rates represent about a 50 percent reduction compared to the current commercial and industrial rates.
+These reductions reflect the impact of changes in the depth damage curves used to calculate EAD since 2008.
+Staff will apply the next periodic adjustment in April of 2018.